 Filters are made from differing materials, with single-use fiberglass filters being standard.
 Polyester and pleated filters trap more debris but may limit your unit’s airflow.
 Then there are HEPA (high efficiency particulate air) filters.

 While you could want to use a HEPA filter, keep in mind that's like installing a MERV 16 filter in your heating and cooling equipment.
 It’s very unrealistic your equipment was made to handle that level of resistance.
-If you’re troubled by indoor air quality in Richmond, think over getting a HEPA-grade air filtration system.
+If you’re troubled by indoor air quality.
 This equipment works in tandem with your HVAC system.